stephenkyang/tp/docs/team/chongyongrui.md

 ##### Main features worked on

+1. `Budget` class:
+    1. These budgets serve as the main building block the app, as expenses created by the user can be linked to these budgets.
+The statistics of each budget can then be tracked and visualised to better show the user if they are hitting their budget targets.

-1. `Budget` class and its accompanying classes, such as the Parser and UI Response code
+2. Accompanying budget classes, such as the BudgetParser, BudgetCommand and BudgetUIResponse classes

-2. Implementation of the visual bars and underlying logic used in the budget-related output of the `stats` command and the addition of color to the bars when a budget is exceeded
+3. Implementation of the visual bars and underlying logic used in the budget-related output of the `stats` command and the addition of color to the bars when a budget is exceeded

-3. Assist in the skeleton code and brainstorming new ideas for features to include for our app
+4. Assist in the skeleton code and brainstorming new ideas for features to include for our app

-4. Testing of budget commands and fixing of app bugs
+5. Testing of budget commands and fixing of app bugs

+6. Creation of Budget Buddy logo

 #### Contributions to the User Guide